vadzimk/mountains/README.md

 ### Requirements Specification:

 > “Convert the PSD to HTML that is provided below.
 Goal is to convert this into a single page response site.
 The carousel should be responsive.
 On mobile, the tabs should be converted to an accordion.
 History, team - these are internal links in the page to their respective sections.”

+**Wireframe:**

 ![Photoshop wireframe file](./CT_SkillTest_v3.png)